ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

     ...

 Remind in pic mode, Cpu0 use ".cpload" and "ld $2, %got(gI)($gp)" to access global variable as Mips.
-It take 4 instructions in both Cpu0 and Mips.
+It takes 4 instructions in both Cpu0 and Mips.
 The cost came from we didn't assume the register $gp is always assigned to address .sdata and fixed there.
 Even we reserve $gp in this function, the $gp register can be changed at other functions.
 In last sub-section, the $gp is